Katello/katello.org/docs/user_guide/content_views/content_views.md

 At this point the Content Host will no longer be getting content directly from Library, but from the Content View.
 Updates to library will not affect this Content Host.

+Note that all of the actions below can also done with [hammer, the CLI tool](/docs/cli/index.html), and examples are given at the end of each section.

 ## Creating a Content View